Cargill/splinter-docs/docs/0.5/howto/planning_splinter_deployment.md

 -->

 If you're planning to configure a new Splinter node and join a Splinter network, this guide explains what you need to know before you start.

-Splinter works with a wide variety of deployment patterns.
-This guide summarizes how to use Docker containers, a basic Kubernetes pod, and Amazon Elastic Kubernetes Services (Amazon EKS).
+This guide summarizes how to use Docker containers.

 See [Security Considerations]({% link docs/0.5/concepts/security_considerations.md %})